 Year 5 begins with an introductory program called Launch Pad, followed by a series of modules.

-The VSV curriculum is based on the Department of Education and Training’s Victorian Curriculum.
+The VSV curriculum is based on the Department of Education’s F-10 Victorian Curriculum.

 The program is flexible so it can adapt to your child’s individual needs.

-The English course focuses on listening and speaking, reading and writing, planning, creating and reflecting.
+The English course focuses on listening and speaking; reading, viewing and writing; and planning, creating and reflecting.

 Your child will be inspired by reading, challenged by interesting ideas, and will learn about other people and other places.